alcherk/SampleCode/SimpleEKDemo/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.0
+ 1.1 - Updated for iOS 6.0.
+Now uses ARC and storyboard.
+Shows how to check and request access to a user’s Calendar database.
+You may encounter a CADObjectGetRelatedObjects failed with error Error Domain=NSMachErrorDomain Code=268435459 "The operation couldn’t be completed.
+(Mach error 268435459 - (ipc/send) invalid destination port)" message when deleting an event.
+This is a known bug that does not affect running this sample.
-- First version.
+ 1.0 - First version.

 ================================================================================
-Copyright (C) 2010 Apple Inc. All rights reserved.
+Copyright (C) 2010-2013 Apple Inc. All rights reserved.